 A total of 67.5 hours (5% of the program hours) is the maximum hours for students may miss.
 At the point a student misses this time, they will be exited from the program.
 This time is not to be considered vacation or PTO time, but rather used for emergencies that may arise during the program.
+LTC employs a Student Retention Specialist who works with students and faculty to track attendance, assists in developing strategies to improve attendance, and coordinates make-up time per the LTC make-up policy.
+Students may be eligible and approved to apply some excused absences for hours missed by way of a make-up time, a \$25 fee will be applied.

-- Absenteeism of 15 hours requires meeting and written counseling with Instructor - Absenteeism of 30 hours requires meeting and written counseling with Instructor and HSE Coordinator - Absenteeism of 45 hours requires Student Intervention Team (SIT) meeting to find an intervention that will lead to success
+- Absenteeism of 20 hours requires meeting and written counseling with Instructor, HSE Coordinator is made aware. - Absenteeism of 30 hours requires meeting and written counseling with Instructor and HSE Coordinator. - Absenteeism of 40 hours requires meeting with Retention Specialist and HSE Coordinator. - Absenteeism of 47 hours requires Student Intervention Team (SIT) meeting to find an intervention that will lead to success.
+This may include a referral to the Retention Specialist.